-The Optimization Results section displays the optimization objective (e.g., rate of return, net profit, average trade, etc.) at the optimum and the maximum closed trade percentage peak-to-valley drawdown at the optimum.
-This section also displays a table listing the optimal value of the position sizing variable for each market system, along with the market-system number ("MS"), the market-system description, and the position sizing method selected for the market system at the time the optimization was performed.
+The Optimization Results section displays the optimization objective (e.g., rate of return, average trade (%), etc.) at the optimum and the maximum closed trade percentage peak-to-valley drawdown at the optimum.
+This section also displays a table listing the optimal value of the position sizing variable for each market system and the position sizing method selected for the market system at the time the optimization was performed.